Rakib-hosen/StudentInformation_java_swing/README.md

 # Student
-STUDENT software is a Software Development course preject for university .It is written in JAVA.It's framework is SWING.
+STUDENT software is a Software Development course preject for university .
+It is written in JAVA .
+It's framework is SWING.